-Visit our dwarf conifer gardens showcasing over 75 different native varieties.
+Visit our dwarf conifer gardens showcasing over 150 strangely different varieties of our native conifers.

 Black spruce, Picea mariana ‘HB’ and white spruce, P. glauca ‘Sanders Blue,’ with immature dwarf cone and bun forms grow slowly into a fairy grove.

 Common junipers: Juniperus communis depressa aurea and Nova Scotia strain

 Common juniper, Juniperus communis ‘Hibernica and Northern white cedar, Thuja occidentalis ‘Rockwood Gold’, part of the Native Dwarf and Ornamental Conifer Collection, with inkberry, Ilex glabra, on the left.